-This substudy will enroll up to approximately 5 cohorts with at least 6 participants in each cohort.
-Participants will be enrolled in Cohort 1 initially and then dosing in subsequent cohorts will proceed after safety review team (SRT) review of emerging data.
+This substudy will enroll up to 5 cohorts with at least 6 participants in each cohort.
+Participants will be enrolled in Cohort 1 initially and then dosing in subsequent cohorts will proceed as appropriate after safety review team (SRT) review of emerging data from Cohort 1 and available data from the Phase 1a SAD/MAD Study GS-US-469-6401.

-The dose level and dosing regimen for study drug in each cohort will be selected based on a review of available PK, cumulative safety and HIV-1 RNA data through the primary endpoint (Day 11) for this substudy, and/or relevant and available safety and PK data from the ongoing Phase 1a first-in-human (FIH) study for GS-1720.
+The dose level and dosing regimen for study drug in each cohort will be selected based on a review of available PK, cumulative safety, and HIV-1 RNA data through the primary endpoint (Day 11) for this substudy, and/or relevant and available safety and PK data from the ongoing Phase 1a first-in-human (FIH) study for GS-6212.